hrishioa/wishful-search/README.md

 ## Where are the prompts?

 I tend to read repos prompt first.
-In this case, most of the complexity is in formatting the output and injecting things at the right time, but if you'd like to do the same, here are the prompts for [AI Quickstart] and for [Search].
+In this case, most of the complexity is in formatting the output and injecting things at the right time, but if you'd like to do the same, here are the prompts for [AI Quickstart](/src/auto-analyze.ts) and for [Search](/src/magic-search.ts).

 # TODO